China steelmaking ingredients jump on upbeat spot market prices

 Spot prices of iron ore with 62% iron content for delivery to China SH-CCN-IRNOR62 gained $6 to $206.5 a tonne on Tuesday, according to SteelHome consultancy.

-"In the short term, market is still trading on hopes of easing production curbs for steel products," analysts with Huatai Futures wrote in a note.
+"In the short-term, the market is still trading on hopes of easing production curbs for steel products," analysts with Huatai Futures wrote in a note.

 Authorities in the steel hub Tangshan discussed relaxing production cuts at some mills, local media reported earlier this week.